 Lottery Commission: The members of a board who have oversight of the entire lottery organization.
 The Commission typically is selected by the governor of the state.

 Lottery Drawing: The process of selecting numbers to determine which previously sold lottery tickets are winners.
 Lottery drawings may be conducted using mechanical devices with balls, spinning devices or with computerized random number generators.

 Lottery Play Center (Play Station): A free-standing point-of- purchase podium-like structure that advertises the lottery and gives players a place to fill out lottery forms and holds items such as lottery play slips and informational brochures.

 Lottery Sales Representative (LSR): A lottery employee responsible for servicing lottery retailers’ needs in a particular geographical region or territory, or by a specific classification of retailer.

 Lotto: A lottery game in which a player chooses “X” numbers from a field of “Y” numbers.
 The games are frequently referred to using “X of Y” – such as Lotto 6 of 49.
 The games usually have several prize levels including a large jackpot prize that increases if it is not won.

 Lump Sum: A single prize payment, as opposed to an annuitized payment.
 The lump sum value is determined by bond rates used to purchase an annuity.
 (See also Cash Option.)

 Mega Millions: A $2 multi-jurisdictional lotto game offered by every American lottery with the ability to generate huge jackpots.

 Multi-Jurisdiction Lottery: Lottery games that are offered in more than one jurisdiction, allowing lotteries to generate larger jackpots than they could individually.
 Jackpots may be paid in lump sums or annuities.
 The prize pool is shared by all participating lotteries.
-Examples include Powerball, Mega Millions, Hot Lotto, Tri-State Megabucks, Cash4Life and Lucky for Life in the United States, and Lotto 6/49 and Lotto Max in Canada.
+Examples include Powerball, Mega Millions, Lotto America, Tri-State Megabucks, Cash4Life and Lucky for Life in the United States, and Lotto 6/49 and Lotto Max in Canada.

 Multiplier: An extra number drawn to increase the payout if the wager is a winner.
 The drawn number (Y) will multiply the player’s prize (X) by that drawn (Y) value.
 A multiplier option usually requires an additional wager amount.